177th Fighter Wing conducting training exercises this week

-EGG HARBOR TOWNSHIP — Residents should expect to hear roaring jets at night, sirens and horns, and explosions later this week while the 177th Fighter Wing conducts training missions.
+EGG HARBOR TOWNSHIP — Residents should expect to hear roaring jets at night, sirens and horns, and explosions later this week while the 177th Fighter Wing of the New Jersey Air National Guard conducts training missions.

 The training is designed to "evaluate and ensure mission readiness" should the 177th be summoned for duty, the Fighter Wing said.